antoniocapelo/AngularJS-ModalFactory/README.md

 	}

 ### Example
-Check the demo [Codepen demo](http://codepen.io/capelo/pen/wKeEA "click here to see the Codepen demo") I made to see this service in use.
+Check the [Codepen demo](http://codepen.io/capelo/pen/wKeEA "click here to see the Codepen demo") I made to see this service in use.
 In the future I'll put demo files in this repo as well.

 ### Future Work